 Frequently Asked Questions

-Why are we retiring CourseWork?
+Why did we retire CourseWork?

 Software platforms, such as Sakai, require frequent updating in order to stay current with emerging technologies and the increasing expectations of users.
 Occasionally, a major rewrite is required in order to ensure a platform’s continued supportability and extensibility.
 Although there was an effort by the open source community to develop a successor to Sakai, the project did not result in a platform that could meet the basic needs of users upgrading from Sakai.